 Publicly available AMC decisions are not conclusive of the authority's approach to refusal to license.
 However, considering that both the IP legislation and judicial practice vigorously protect the IP owners' rights, refusal to license appears difficult to prove as abusive.

 The notion of essential facility as such is not developed either in the legislation or in the AMC enforcement practice.
 However, the concept is familiar to practitioners dealing with natural monopolies.
-In most cases the AMC is likely to regard as abusive any restriction of access to (or refusal of the right to use) certain infrastructure that is indispensable to pursue certain commercial activity.
-In practice this is usually the case when access to local electricity networks, gas pipelines, railway or port infrastructure, telecommunications, etc is restricted.
+In most cases the AMC is likely to regard as abusive any restriction of access to (or refusal of the right to use) certain infrastructure that is indispensable to pursuing certain commercial activity.
+In practice, this is usually the case when access to local electricity networks, gas pipelines, railway or port infrastructure, telecommunications, etc, is restricted.
 Though, if access is sought to a facility that is not a natural monopoly, it will be rather difficult to prove that such facility shall be regarded as essential for entering the market (and even more difficult – to argue that such facility is essential for a company that is already present on the market to compete effectively).

 Further, any unilateral conduct of a dominant company that harms the customers and would not have been possible in a highly competitive environment may be considered abusive.
 Thus, any refusal to supply products or provide services, as well as refusal to license or grant access (ie, not only with respect to an essential facility) by a dominant company, including refusal to deal with a final consumer may be found abusive by the AMC.

-In the AMC practice products and services provided by natural monopolies are usually regarded as essential facility.
+In the AMC practice, products and services provided by natural monopolies are usually regarded as essential facility.
 Another important element to satisfy the test is the absence of alternative source of supply.
 As noted, an alternative source should be capable of offering products or services at comparable terms and in comparable volume so that the potential restriction of competition caused by refusal to supply is alleviated.

 The AMC usually analyses exclusivity in the context of restrictive vertical agreements.
 Exclusivity is not on the list on presumed abusive practices, and there is no available practice on exclusivity as a unilateral conduct.
 Rather, the AMC would look at these arrangements more broadly – any conduct by a dominant company with respect to its purchasers or sellers that may hinder competitors' access to the market (exclusivity included) may be regarded as abusive.
 For instance, foreclosure of an important distribution channel in the result of the distributor's refusal to purchase goods from a dominant company's competitor that was directly or indirectly caused by implementation of loyalty or other discounts may be regarded by the AMC as abuse of dominance in the form of exclusivity.
 This may be the case even if the distributor continues to purchase small quantities from other suppliers.
-In the absence of a contractual arrangement the authority will assess whether a de facto exclusivity is in place.
+In the absence of a contractual arrangement, the authority will assess whether a de facto exclusivity is in place.

 There are no clear criteria for the assessment of exclusivity on the substance.
 The authority would normally analyse all relevant facts and circumstances (in particular, the reasons for the distributor's refusal to source from alternative suppliers) and apply the general test, ie, whether such an arrangement would have been possible in a highly competitive environment.